stajakaiye/DB2-Database/README.md

 Find template name "Java_Upgrade_Template" ---> Click the Launch button and then enter jdk_binary_location: <enter dump location on db2 server>  --> next -->Launch

-During the execution Ansible Tower will show output
+During the execution Ansible Tower will show output in jobs